Mohammad Manzarpour: Background

 Manzarpour was born in Tehran.
 He joined Tehran Times (English Language Daily) in May 1998.
 He was promoted to Economic Editor by the current editor in chief of the paper.
 Manzarpour joined the BBC shortly after graduation in 2002.
-After 6 year in the Persian section of the World Service, he moved to BBC Persian Television.
+After 6 years in the Persian section of the World Service, he moved to BBC Persian Television.

-In 2008, he was deployed to Jerusalem, then on to the 2008 Gaza War as BBC Persian correspondent.
+In 2008, he was deployed to Jerusalem, and then on to the 2008 Gaza War as BBC Persian correspondent.
 From 2010 to 2011, he covered the Arab Spring in Egypt, and Tunisia.